By Jerry Payne

 Or maybe you want to understand yourself better.

-These are all legitimate reasons, and while ghostwriting two dozen or so memoirs, I’ve heard every one of these and more.
-But that last one...that might be the best reason of all.
+These are all legitimate reasons, and while ghostwriting three dozen or so memoirs, I’ve heard every one of these and more.
+But that last one…that might be the best reason of all.
 Maybe you want to understand yourself better.
 “We do not write in order to be understood,” the English poet Cecil Day-Lewis once said.
 “We write in order to understand.”
 No matter what reason you have for writing your memoir, I’ll guarantee one thing: if you write honestly, if you really plumb the depths of your own story, if you seek to tell the account of your life (or some part of your life) as objectively and truthfully as you can, you’re going to learn something about yourself in the process.
 Something you never knew before.

 Here’s what’s really interesting.
 Writing an honest memoir requires self-awareness, and self-awareness is often the result of writing an honest memoir.
 It might seem like a catch-22, but it’s not.
 The writing feeds off the honesty, and the honesty, in turn, feeds off the writing.
 It’s a beautiful symbiosis.
 And it is in that symbiosis that you can learn something about yourself, something important, something you never knew before.
 I’ve never had a single client who, somewhere along the course of writing his or her memoir, didn’t have at least one aha! moment.
 Something epiphanic always occurs.
 Something hidden becomes revealed.
 Always.
 And I would submit that it is in that aha! moment (or aha! moments) that you have every reason you ever need to write a memoir.